dianna-ai/distance_explainer/project_setup.md

 For a quick reference on software development, we refer to [the software guide checklist](https://guide.esciencecenter.nl/#/best_practices/checklist).

-## Python versions

-This repository is set up with Python versions:

-- 3.6
-- 3.7
-- 3.8
-- 3.9

-Add or remove Python versions based on project requirements.
-See [the guide](https://guide.esciencecenter.nl/#/best_practices/language_guides/python) for more information about Python versions.

 ## Package management and dependencies

 You can use either pip or conda for installing dependencies and package management.
 This repository does not force you